8th New Hampshire Infantry Regiment

 The 8th New Hampshire Infantry Regiment was an infantry regiment that served in the Union Army during the American Civil War.

 Service

-The 8th New Hampshire Infantry was organized in Manchester, New Hampshire, and mustered in for a three-year enlistment on December 23, 1861, under the command of Colonel Hawkes Fearing, Jr..
+The 8th New Hampshire Infantry was organized at Camp Currier, in Manchester, New Hampshire, and mustered in for a three-year enlistment on December 23, 1861, under the command of Colonel Hawkes Fearing, Jr..

 The regiment was attached to Butler's New Orleans Expedition to March 1862.
-1st Brigade, Department of the Gulf, to November 1862.
-Independent Command, Department of the Gulf, to January 1863.
-2nd Brigade, 3rd Division, XIX Corps, Department of the Gulf, to September 1863.
+1st Brigade, Department of the Gulf (DoG), to November 1862.
+Independent Command, DoG, to January 1863.
+2nd Brigade, 3rd Division, XIX Corps, DoG, to September 1863.

 The 8th New Hampshire Infantry ceased to exist in December 1863 when its designation was changed to the 2nd New Hampshire Cavalry.

+It was next attached to 4th Brigade, Cavalry Division, DoG, to June, 1864.
+It served in the defenses of New Orleans, DoG, to September, 1864.
+It moved north to the District of Natchez, Department of Mississippi, to January, 1865.
+That month it transferred to District of Vidalia, Department of Mississippi, where it served until March, when it returned to Natchez, remaining there until October 1865.
+Ordered to Vicksburg, the regiment mustered out of Federal service October 29, 1865.
+The men left for Concord that day, embarking on a steamer for Cairo, IL.
+At Cairo, the regiment began a 1500 mi railroad journey for home.
+Passing through Indianapolis, the men saw their first snowstorm since their departure from home.
+At 10:00 p.m., Tuesday, November 7, the regiment arrived back in Concord.
+After processing, pay, and equipment return, the regiment was discharged in the state capital, Thursday, November 9, 1865.